Using Data Provided by RMEF, onX has Created Four Layers:

-Public Land Protection & Access Projects - open to public access.
-Tap the center-bottom of the circle to find out if hunting is permitted, project type, managing partner, and addition information.
+Public Land Protection & Access Projects: Open to public access.
+Tap the center-bottom of the circle to find out if hunting is permitted, the project type, managing partner, and additional information.

 Current US elk range - Current Range is pending additional data

-Historic elk range - Visible at higher zoom level
+Historic North American elk range - Visible at higher zoom level

 This layer was created in collaboration with Rocky Mountain Elk Foundation, a non-profit committed to the protection and restoration of critical elk habitat.
 Public Land Protection & Access Projects have been purchased or donated and conveyed to a federal or state management agency.
 Conservation Easements reflect legal arrangements with private landowners, and may or may not allow public access.
 For more information on these programs, please visit this link.